-The PROTEUS project is a 3 1⁄2 year Innovation Consortium financed by the is formed by ten companies, a branch Fighting, Pres-Vac Engineering, YIT.
-For Engineering and CBS Department of
+The PROTEUS\ project is a 3 1⁄2 year Innovation Consortium financed by the is formed by ten companies, a branch Novenco Fire Fighting, Pres-Vac companies are represented.
+The

-The name of the consortium,
+\ The name of the consortium,

 PROTEUS, is an acronym for the

 research project title: "PRO duct/

 service-system Tools for Ensuring

 User-oriented Service".
 It is also an apt

 title, as it is the name of a mythological

 Greek sea-god, symbol of adaptability

 in the face of the changing nature of

+the sea